msalitu/iota-nelson-node/README.md

-addNeighbors|No one can add neighbors to your node removeNeighbors|No one can remove neighbors from your node setApiRateLimit|This will prevent external connections from being able to use this command
+addNeighbors|No one can add neighbors to your node removeNeighbors|No one can remove neighbors from your node setApiRateLimit|This will prevent external connections from being able to use this command interruptAttachingToTangle| To prevent users to do the PoW on your node attachToTangle| To prevent users to do the PoW on your node

 ### Firewall (ufw) rules